-Paranormal Creepy Stories on Reddit
+In Honor of Friday the 13th: Real People Share Their Creepiest, Can't-Be-Explained Stories

-Warning to the Easily Creeped Out – you should probably avoid this.
+Warning to the Easily Creeped Out – you should probably avoid this, especially on Friday the 13th.

 After reading these 15 stories from Reddit users who had creepy, unexplainable, possibly paranormal things happen to them, you may start sleeping with the lights on.